-26. Defendants are each promoting, advertising, distributing, and offering for sale, and/or selling watches and other horological instruments in interstate commerce using counterfeits and confusingly similar imitations of one or more of the Swiss Marks (the "Counterfeit Goods") through at least the e-commerce websites operating under the Subject Domain Names.
-Specifically, Defendants are using the Swiss Marks to initially attract online consumers and drive them to Defendants' e-commerce websites operating under the Subject Domain Names.
+26. Defendants are each promoting, advertising, distributing, offering for sale, and/or selling watches and other horological instruments in interstate commerce using counterfeits and confusingly similar imitations of one or more of the Swiss Marks (the "Counterfeit Goods") through at least the e-commerce stores operating under the E-commerce Store Names.
+Specifically, Defendants are using the Swiss Marks to initially attract online consumers and drive them to Defendants' e-commerce stores operating under the E-commerce Store Names.
 Defendants are each using identical copies of one or more of the Swiss Marks for different quality goods.
 The Federation has used the Swiss Marks extensively and continuously before Defendants began offering their Counterfeit Goods.